 Alle Finibus Terrae: where the journey ends

-We cross the Path of the Enemy and ancient local roads towards Marina di Novaglie, immersed in a landscape that changes with every step, between Mediterranean scrub, dry stone walls, and cliffs overlooking the Adriatic Sea.
-We then enter the picturesque Path of the Cipolliane, one of the most iconic stretches: the famous caves open onto the thin line between land and sea, while the path runs panoramically.
+We cross the Sentiero del Nemico (Enemy's Path) and ancient local roads towards Marina di Novaglie, immersed in a landscape that changes with every step, between Mediterranean scrub, dry stone walls, and cliffs overlooking the Adriatic Sea.
+We then enter the evocative Sentiero delle Cipolliane(Path of the Cipolliane), one of the most iconic stretches: the famous caves open onto the thin line between land and sea, while the path runs panoramically.
 We thus reach the Canale del Ciolo, a natural canyon.
 The last few steps lead us to the Sanctuary of Santa Maria de Finibus Terrae, our final destination.
-Here, the journey comes to an end and we receive the Testimonium del Cammino del Salento, a tangible reminder of an authentic trekking experience between the Adriatic and Ionian seas.
+Here, the journey comes to an end and we will receive the Testimonium del Cammino del Salento, a tangible reminder of an authentic trekking experience between the Adriatic and Ionian seas.
 Overnight stay in Santa Maria di Leuca and dinner!

 Sixth day